ProjetsPL/millto.web/collections/_posts/en/how-to-choose-thermostatic-radiator-valve-5-basic-rules.md

 {% endfaqQuestion %}

 {% faqAnswer %}
 A thermostatic valve is an equipment installed for every radiator.
 It allows to set the right temperature.
-It consists of two elements: a valve and head.
+It consists of two elements: a valve and a head.
 The valve opens and closes the flow of heating medium which heats up the radiator - it's controlled by the head, which sets the temperature.
 Modern models set the temperature automatically, adjusting the settings to the conditions in the room.
 {% endfaqAnswer %}
 {% endfaqItem %}